Smiling young blonde boy in clinic wearing navy blue shirt.

 • It will be helpful to complete our standard medical history forms.

-• Ask your child’s primary care physician to fax us records about your child’s health to include test results related to the reason your child is coming in to see Urology.
+• Medical Records - IMPORTANT: Ask your child’s primary care physician to fax any relevant medical records, including test results related to the reason for your child’s visit to Urology.

 During the Visit